gotosleep/JASidePanels/README.markdown

 Only two files are required for using JASidePanels: ` JASidePanelController.h ` & ` JASidePanelController.m `

-The easiest method for usage to just copy the files into your XCode Project.
+The easiest way to use JASidePanels is to copy the files into your XCode Project.
 Alternatively, you can setup a git submodule and reference the files in your Xcode project.
 I prefer this method as it enables you to receive bugfixes/updates for the project.

 Requirements
 ---